Parent Information: SEND Information Report 2019/2020

 At Darell we can make provision for every kind of frequently occurring SEND without an Education, Health and Care Plan (EHCP), for instance; dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
 There are other kinds of SEND which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can also be met.

-The school also currently meets the needs of pupils with a statement of special educational need / EHCP with the following kinds of special educational need: ADHD (attention deficit hyperactivity disorder), fine and gross motor skill difficulties, ASD (autistic spectrum disorder), specific learning difficulties, speech, language and communication difficulties and social emotional and mental health needs.
-Decisions on the admission of pupils with a statement of special educational need / EHCP are made by the Local Authority (Richmond & Kingston Borough).
+The school also currently meets the needs of pupils with an Education, Health and Care Plan with the following kinds of special educational need: ADHD (attention deficit hyperactivity disorder), fine and gross motor skill difficulties, ASD (autistic spectrum disorder), specific learning difficulties, speech, language and communication difficulties and social emotional and mental health needs.
+Decisions on the admission of pupils with a an EHCP are made by the Local Authority (Richmond & Kingston Borough, known as Achieving for Children).

-Butterfly Class (our specialist resourced provision) takes up to eight pupils with moderate learning difficulties.
-These children have a statement of special educational need / EHCP, are between the ages of four and seven and are referred to us by the Special Educational Needs Panel of the local education authority.
-Decisions on the admission of pupils to the unit are made by the Local Authority.
+Mozart Class (our KS1 specialist resource provision also known as SRP) takes up to eight pupils with moderate learning difficulties.
+These children have an EHCP, are between the ages of four and seven and are referred to us by the Special Educational Needs Panel of the local education authority.
+Decisions on the admission of pupils to the SRP are made by the Local Authority.

-The admission arrangements for pupils without a statement of special educational needs / EHCP must not discriminate against or disadvantage disabled children or those with special educational needs and must follow the local authority school admissions procedures.
+The admission arrangements for pupils without an EHCP must not discriminate against or disadvantage disabled children or those with special educational needs and must follow the local authority school admissions procedures.

 Please click on the questions below or scroll down the page for more information about the local offer from Darell Primary School.